- China Tours +

-China is a multi-nationalities nation.
-Besides Han, which takes up over 90% of China's population, there are 55 ethinic groups living together harmoniously in this big landmass.
-Their costumes, festivals and customs are unique and colorful.
-It is very worthwhile to explore China's ethnic villages.
-See our China's Festival Tours, or simply contact us for a tailor-made tour.
+China is a multi-ethnic nation.
+Besides Han, which takes up over 90% of China's population, there are 55 minority ethnic groups living in China.
+Their costumes, festivals and customs can be unique and colorful.

 Zhuang ethnic group has the largest population (almost 18 million) among all the 55 ethnic groups in China.
 Most of them inhabit in Guangxi Zhuang Autonomous Region and Yunnan Province.
 In South China's Guangdong, Hunan, Guizhou and Sichuan provinces, there are also some distributions of Zhuang People.
 Read more

 Mongolian ethnic group has a population of around 5.81 million, mostly living in the Inner Mongolia Autonomous Region in North China, and the rest residing in provinces of Jilin, Heilongjiang, Liaoning, Xinjiang, Hebei, and Qinghai Provinces.
 Mongolians are known as a nationality on the horseback, and animal husbandry is their leading industry.
 They boast good horsemanship, and like archery and wresting.
 Read more

 Hui ethnic group is China's most widely distributed ethnic minority, with a sizeable population of 9.8 million.
 Most of them inhabit in Ningxia Hui Autonomous Region in Northwest China, and there are concentrated Hui communities in many cities in Gansu, Xinjiang, Qinghai, Hebei, Henan, Yunnan and Shandong Provinces.
 Read more